SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/configuring-portfolios-and-applications.md

 Once your Application exists, you can populate it with manually-selected projects.
 By default, the configuration interface shows the list of projects currently selected for the application.
 To add additional projects, choose the "Unselected" or "All" filter.

 ## Creating Application Branches
-Once your Application is populated with projects, you can create application branches by choosing long-lived branches from the application's component projects.
+Once your Application is populated with projects, you can create application branches by choosing branches from the application's component projects.
 This option is available in the Application's **Administration > Edit Definition** interface, or from the global administration interface.

 ## Calculation
 By default, Applications and Portfolios are queued to be recalculated after each analysis of an included project.
 For each relevant Portfolio and Application, a “Background Task” is created, and you can follow the progress on each in the **[Administration > Projects > Background Tasks](/#sonarqube-admin#/admin/background_tasks)** by looking at the logs available for each item.